 PCR testing volumes are expected to remain fairly robust in 2021.
 With COVID-19 hospitalizations expected to decrease during the year, elective procedures and laboratory volumes for non-COVID-19 issues are likely to recover – although some industry observers expect global demand trends to only normalize again in 2022.

 The pandemic has cemented the trend of genomic insights moving rapidly from basic research laboratories into applications in medicine and other fields, delivering ever-greater value for patients and other users.
 As innovation drives market expansion, QIAGEN has a dynamic opportunity to continue its growth in 2021 and the years beyond.

 COVID-19 has drawn attention to the fact that molecular testing can also evaluate and monitor patients for cancer, infectious diseases and other conditions.
 Molecular medicine is migrating from research-based institutions to hospitals and reference laboratories in need of quick, accurate results, increasing the demand for standardized tests and automated workflows.
 Customers embrace diverse technologies based on different settings and needs – from low-throughput to high-throughput, and from single-target or multiplex PCR analysis to in-depth next-generation sequencing.
 Customers increasingly want easy-to-use technologies that can also be used outside of a laboratory.

-Life science research in Academia and the Pharma industry rely on novel sample and sequencing technologies for discovery of disease pathways and biomarkers, and increasingly to guide drug development and clinical trials.
+Life science researchers in Academia and the Pharma industry rely on novel sample and analytical technologies to explore disease pathways and biomarkers, and also to guide drug development and clinical trials.
+Genomic insights from molecular biology laboratories are increasingly leading to new drug approvals.
 Applications of molecular testing also are expanding for public safety needs such as forensics and environmental monitoring.